Multi-view Surface Reconstruction Using Normal and Reflectance Cues: Normal and Reflectance Re-parametrisation

-Reflectance and surface normals traditionally represent distinct types of information: reflectance captures intrinsic photometric properties of surface materials, while normals describe the geometric orientation of surfaces.
-This inherent heterogeneity complicates their simultaneous optimization, typically necessitating separate processing steps, e.g., depth triangulation from multi-view data followed by the fusion of this depth information with normal maps using multi-objective optimization frameworks~\citep{KayaKOFG22, KayaKOFG23}.
+Surface normals and reflectance traditionally represent distinct types of information: normals describe the geometric orientation of surfaces, while reflectance captures intrinsic photometric properties of surface materials.
+This inherent heterogeneity complicates their simultaneous optimisation, typically necessitating separate processing steps, e.g., depth triangulation from multi-view data followed by the fusion of this depth information with normal maps using multi-objective optimisation frameworks~\citep{KayaKOFG22, KayaKOFG23}.

-To address this issue, we introduce a re-parametrization approach designed to unify surface normals and reflectance into homogeneous quantities, by mapping both of them to simulated radiance values under varying illumination conditions.
-This radiance-based parametrization enables a unified optimization reducing the need for additional regularization, commonly required in multi-objective contexts~\citep{yu2022monosdf, zhang2022regsdf}, consequently enhancing consistency and computational efficiency.
-Indeed, a key motivation for radiance-based re-parametrization is its compatibility with existing photometric cost-minimization frameworks employed in classical multi-view stereo \citep{furukawa2007accurate, schonberger2016pixelwise} and neural volume rendering methods \citep{wang21neus, yariv2021volume, li2023neuralangelo}.
-This incorporation facilitates optimization of photometric consistency across viewpoints or between input and rendered images.
+To address this issue, we introduce a re-parametrisation approach designed to unify surface normals and reflectance into homogeneous quantities, by mapping both of them to simulated radiance values under varying illumination conditions.
+This radiance-based parametrisation enables a unified optimisation reducing the need for additional regularisation, commonly required in multi-objective contexts~\citep{yu2022monosdf, zhang2022regsdf}, consequently enhancing consistency and computational efficiency.
+Indeed, a key motivation for radiance-based re-parametrisation is its compatibility with existing photometric cost-minimisation frameworks employed in classical multi-view stereo \citep{furukawa2007accurate, schonberger2016pixelwise} and neural volume rendering methods \citep{wang21neus, yariv2021volume, li2023neuralangelo}.
+This incorporation facilitates optimisation of photometric consistency across viewpoints or between input and rendered images.